frederic-perez/AmE-dictionary/data/dictionary.md

 __campsite__ _n_
 __campy__ _A campy biopic._
 __can__ _v_ :two::hammer: _Butler canned a long 3-pointer._
+__can't be bothered__ _idiom_ Unwilling or disinclined to make the effort necessary to do or accomplish something.
 __canapé__ _n_
 __canary in a coal mine__ _idiom_ Something or someone who, due to sensitivity to his, her, or its surroundings, acts as an indicator and early warning of possible adverse conditions or danger.
 __candle in the wind__ _idiom_ Something that is particularly vulnerable, weak, fragile, or precarious and likely to fail, perish, or be eliminated at any moment.